 HNHB LHIN Mandate Letter

-On May 1, 2017, the Honourable Dr. Eric Hoskins, Minister of Health and Long-Term Care sent the 2017/18 mandate letter to the Local Health Integration Networks (LHINs).
-The mandate letter focuses on collective key priorities and outlines the broad service and performance expectations for LHINs in 2017/18 as LHINs take on an expanded role that includes the delivery of home and community care and oversight of primary care.
+On November 24, 2017, the Honourable Dr. Eric Hoskins, Minister of Health and Long-Term Care sent the 2018/19 mandate letter to the Local Health Integration Networks (LHINs).
+The mandate letter focuses on collective key priorities and outlines the broad service and performance expectations for LHINs in 2018/19.

 Certificates of Compliance